 TIP #2: The First Step in Website Security

-It’ll take you 5 minutes to read this post about the first step in website security that has the potential to save you hundreds [or thousands] of dollars and invaluable time.
+It’ll take you 5 minutes to read this post about taking the first step in website security — and protect yourself from wasting hundreds (or thousands) of dollars and invaluable time.

 You hire a general contractor to build your new home.
 You give them a whopping deposit and design planning commences.
 The two of you collaborate on every last detail of your project for days.

 You pour over websites and catalogs and visit several local stores shopping for every faucet, door handle, and light fixture.